itscodenation/curriculum-13-14/lessons/06_Intro_to_version_control/TeachersNotes.md

-# Scripted Lesson 3: Introduction to Version Control, Google Webpages and link shortners.
+# Introduction to Version Control, Google Webpages and link shortners.

 -----------------
 **Reminder** Please have students log their attendance at scripted.org/attendance.